-William Penn was an English real estate entrepreneur, philosopher, early Quaker and founder of the Province of Pennsylvania, the English North American colony and the future Commonwealth of Pennsylvania.
+William Penn was an English real estate entrepreneur, philosopher, early Quaker, and founder of the Province of Pennsylvania, the English North American colony and the future Commonwealth of Pennsylvania.

 William Penn (October 14, 1644–July 30, 1718) founded the Province of Pennsylvania, the British North American colony that became the U.S. state of Pennsylvania.
 The democratic principles that he set forth served as an inspiration for the United States Constitution.
-Ahead of his time, Penn also published a plan for a United States of Europe, "European Dyet, Parliament or Estates."
+Ahead of his time, Penn also published a plan for the United States of Europe, "European Dyet, Parliament or Estates."

 Born the privileged son of a land-owning gentleman, young William Penn was greatly affected by the preaching of Quaker minister Thomas Loe.
 Expelled from Oxford University in England in 1662 for refusing to conform to the Anglican Church, Penn joined the Quakers.
 He was locked up in the Tower of London four times for stating his beliefs in public and in print.
 After his father died in 1670, Penn inherited the family estates and began to frequent the court of King Charles II, campaigning for religious freedom.